-They may have based their bitter-sweet new single ‘Happy New Year’ around memory loss, but The Big Moon‘s set at Omeara on Wednesday night was far from forgettable.
-The band played the intimate venue as part of the NME Awards Nominations Party; and their garage-rock belters and contagious enthusiasm kept the crowd bouncing from start to finish.
+They may have based their bitter-sweet single ‘Happy New Year’ around memory loss, but The Big Moon‘s set at Omeara on Wednesday night was far from forgettable.
+The band played the intimate venue as part of the NME Awards Nominations Party, and their garage-rock tunes and contagious enthusiasm kept the crowd bouncing from start to finish.

-Established singles like ‘The Road’ and ‘Sucker’ sounded as fresh as ever, whilst newer releases ‘Formidable’, ‘Cupid’ & ‘Pull The Other One’ were delivered with equal parts precision and charm.
-The riotous ‘Bonfire’ was the clear fan favourite though, and when vocalist Juliette broke the fourth wall and made her way in to the middle of the crowd – fans faces lit up.
+Established singles like ‘The Road’ and ‘Sucker’ sounded as fresh as ever, whilst newer releases ‘Formidable’, ‘Cupid’ & ‘Pull The Other One’ were delivered with precision and charm.
+The riotous ‘Bonfire’ was the clear fan favourite, and when vocalist Juliette broke the fourth wall and made her way in to the middle of the crowd – their faces lit up.

 Vote for The Big Moon in the ‘Best Video’ category of the 2018 NME Awards!